timoxley/adventure-map/Readme.md

 ## Features

 * Adds syntax highlighting and colour to exercise Readme.
 * Prints syntax-highlighted official solution on passed exercise.
-* On startup creates a directory for each exercise in user's cwd.
+* Creates a directory for exercise in user's cwd on exercise start.
-* On startup copies exercise boilerplate and Readme into exercise directory.
+* Copies exercise boilerplate and Readme into exercise directory on exercise start.
-* Exercise boilerplate generator.
+* Minimal adventure bootstrapping and boilerplate generation.
-* Adventure boilerplate generator.
+* Minimal exercise bootstrapping and boilerplate generation.

 ## Generating Adventures

-You can use `adventure-map` to generate some simple boilerplate for an entire adventure:
+You can use `adventure-map` to generate the minimal boilerplate for an entire adventure.
+It includes a bootstrap file to load all the exercises and an example exercise to use as a guide.

 ```
 > mkdir test-adventure